TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/google-apps-script/index.md

 {% endraw %}

-Hello World in Google Apps Script was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Google Apps Script](https://sampleprograms.io/languages/google-apps-script) was written by:

+- Jeremy Grifski
 - Arun Pattni

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2018 14:58:56.
 The solution was first committed on May 09 2018 19:50:32.
 As a result, documentation below may be outdated.